Micronarrativ/ruby-pmd/README.md

 Information about which hiera configuration settings are available can be either found in `pdfmd help <command>` or `pdfmd explain hiera`.

-**PDFMD** expects currently the hiera configuration file to be at `/etc/hiera.yaml`.
-With Hiera2 the default location has changed to `/etc/puppetlabs/code/hiera.yaml`.
-This might be addressed in a future version.
-Currently you have to create at least a symlink to `/etc/hiera.yaml`.

 Test your hiera configuration with

 ``` bash